 While Chicago and Baltimore have been explored, Milwaukee's unique tensions—a majority-minority city with deep segregation and vibrant culture—remain untold on the prestige drama stage.

-A gifted graffiti artist with dreams beyond his neighborhood, Quantrel walks a razor's edge between two worlds.
-His talent with a spray can mirrors his father's legacy as a renowned photojournalist—both men driven to capture truth through art.
-When a wrong-place, wrong-time arrest lands him in the Police Aide program, Quantrel must navigate the very system his community distrusts while the streets he loves threaten to pull him under.
+A gifted graffiti artist with a first-place trophy gathering dust and dreams well past his block, Quantrel Harris, Jr. walks a razor's edge between two worlds.
+His talent with a spray can echoes his father's legacy as a renowned photojournalist—both men driven to capture the truth their city would rather bury.
+When a ride he should have refused ends in a wrong-place, wrong-time arrest, Quantrel is funneled into the Police Aide Program: made to serve the very system his community distrusts, on the same streets starting to see him as a problem to solve.
+Then his first day on the job ends standing over his best friend's body—and the clock on his own survival starts to run.

 Police Veteran